-An update from Brian Bourne, director and co-founder of Black Arts Illuminated Inc.
+An update from Brian Bourne, co-founder of SecTor.

 Now without further ado, let me tell you our approach to selecting speakers and content for this year’s conference.